-Gordon Macdonald has a background in farming and farm equipment.
-Some years ago he had conversations with NOTDEC UK trustees about how best to provide the NOTDEC village with fresh water and how to make the farm more productive.
+Gordon Macdonald has a background in farming & farm equipment.
+Some years ago he talked with UK Trustees about how best to make NOTDEC's farm more productive and provide the kids fresh water.
 In January Gordon visited NOTDEC Uganda.
 This is his report.

 I was keen to see how our plans & equipment purchases had turned out.
 I would also like to help plan for the future – so the farm can realise its opportunities and contribute to NOTDEC’s on-going running costs.